- Computational Social Science

 - Your Personal Statement provides you with an opportunity to share experiences that provide insights on how your personal, academic, and/or professional experiences demonstrate your ability to be both persistent and resilient, especially when navigating challenging circumstances.
 It also gives you an opportunity to provide examples of how you engage with others and have facilitated and/or participated in productive collaborative endeavors.
 Additionally, it provides you with an opportunity to provide context around any perceived gaps or weaknesses in your academic record.

 Content in the Personal Statement should complement rather than duplicate the content contained within the Statement of Purpose.

 Additional materials such as a portfolio are not required but may be submitted if you feel this will enhance your application.
 In the Supplemental Materials section of the application, you may upload a one-page attachment that includes a link to your online portfolio.
 DO NOT upload an entire portfolio to your application.
 The link must be submitted with your application.
 We cannot change or upload any material to your application once the application is submitted.

 - Spring applicants - Prior to December 1, 2022

 - Fall applicants - Prior to April 1, 2023

 Tuition, Health Insurance, and Estimated Living Expenses

-- Information Science MPS program tuition rate is $60,286 for the academic year 2021-2022.
-Students are billed per semester at the rate of $30,143 (each semester).
+- Information Science MPS program tuition rate can be found at the graduate school's tuition rates page.
 See our Financial Aid page for information on the Diversity & Excellence scholarship and teaching assistant positions.